Nalu – Hawaiian word meaning to surf, or go with the the flow; Mana – Hawaiian word meaning personal power; life force energy

 If this resonates with you then…

-Start by building the foundation for your transformation with Grounded Goddess, a monthly e-gift of self-care for the transforming woman.
-Grounded Goddess is an email chock full of resources, journal prompts, self-coaching exercises and gifts to support your alignment, which will wing its way into your inbox on the New Moon of every month.
+Start by building the foundation for your transformation with Grounded Goddess, a monthly e-gift of self-care created just for you.
+Grounded Goddess is an email chock full of resources, journal prompts, self-coaching exercises and gifts which will wing its way into your inbox on the New Moon of every month.
 You can sign up for Grounded Goddess here.

 Download the Alignment Starter Kit.
 If, like so many women I work with, you’re feeling like the life you’re living doesn’t match the life you desire, the Alignment Starter Kit is a great way to explore what areas of your life feel misaligned, and what you can do to start feeling like yourself again.
 Women who have completed the kit have realized that small shifts can catalyze big change, and have found themselves with the clarity to make decisions that make them happier, more fulfilled, and more in alignment with their values, purpose and potential.